-When the time comes and you have made the decision, we ask that you give us a call or send us an e-mail if talking about it is too difficult.
-If you choose not to remain for the procedure, we simply ask that you let us know what day you plan to bring your pet in, so that we are prepared for your arrival.
-If you decide to stay, we do need to make an appointment so both a room and a veterinarian are ready for you.
+When the time comes and you have made the decision, we ask that you give us a call or send us an e-mail if discussing it is too difficult.
+If you choose not to remain for the procedure, we will still schedule an appointment so that we may discuss your pet and the varying options for aftercare as listed above and have you sign the consent form authorizing the veterinarian to perform the euthanasia.
 If you wish to take care of paperwork and pay in advance this is entirely feasible.
-We also have cordless debit/credit machine so we don’t need to keep you waiting in the lobby unnecessarily and can get you to the privacy of a room quickly.
-Once in the room, we will go over your cremation wishes and have you sign the consent form authorizing the veterinarian to perform the euthanasia.
+We also have cordless debit/credit machine so that you have the comfort and privacy of a room for as long as you need.

 Sometimes the grief of losing our pet can overwhelm us when we come in for the euthanasia appointment, you are welcome to take the time you need before and after the appointment with your beloved pet.
 You may also want to consider having a friend or family member come with you in case you are unable to drive home.

 The Euthanasia Process